Thinking about visiting Heidelberg? With its beautiful castle, old town, bridge, and hiking trails, it’s a Germany must-see.

 Directions to Heidelberg Castle

-If you’re driving, keep in mind that there aren’t many parking spaces close by.
+If you’re driving, keep in mind that there aren’t many parking spaces close to the castle.
 There are a few parking spots with fees about 500m from the main entrance of the castle grounds, further uphill of the garden area.
 Take note that the one way street uphill to the castle is closed to the public on weekends.
-Instead, park in a larger public lot and then walk to the castle enjoying the town along the way.
+It’s easier to park in a larger public lot and then walk to the castle enjoying the town along the way.

 Visitor Information: Opening Hours & Tickets